-IT2 FS is bounded from the above and below by two T1 FSs, $\overline{u}A(x)$ and $\underline{u}A(x)$ , which are upper MF (UMF) and lower MF (LMF), respectively.
-The area between $\overline{u}A(x)$ and $\underline{u}A(x)$ is the footprint of uncertainty (FOU).
+IT2 FS is bounded from the above and below by

+two T1 FSs, $\overline{u}A(x)$ and $\underline{u}A(x)$, which are upper MF (UMF) and lower MF (LMF), respectively.
+The area between $\overline{u}A(x)$ and $\underline{u}A(x)$ is the footprint of between A and -A is the footprint of uncertainty (FOU).

 Math operation of IT2FL is almost similar to T1FL and the only differences is in input and output membership functions and output processor.
 However, in other parts, such as fuzzifier, rule-base and inference engine is similar to T1FL.
-Mathematically, instead of computing an area of type-1 rule output FS, the T2FLSs compute two such FSs for each fired rule, one for the LMF and one for the UMF of the fired rule-output fuzzy sets.
+Mathematically, instead of computing an area of type-1 rule output FS, the T2FLSs compute two such FSs for each fired rule, one for the LMF and one for the UMF of the fired ruleoutput fuzzy sets.
 Again, each of these two calculations only involves type-1 FS calculations.
 Figure (6) shows the levels of calculations to reach to output of type-2 fuzzy system for a two-fired rules system with two input-one output.